Rich Lackner: Carnegie Mellon

 Named head coach in 1986, Lackner directed the Tartans to nine conference championships and three NCAA playoff berths.
-Lackner passed Walter Steffen, who guided Carnegie Tech to an 88–53–8 mark from 1914 to 1932, as the winningest coach in school history on September 19, 1998 when the Tartans defeated Bethany College, 38–7.
+Lackner passed Walter Steffen, who guided Carnegie Tech to an 88–53–8 mark from 1914 to 1932, as the winningest coach in school history on September 19, 1998, when the Tartans defeated Bethany College, 38–7.

 Carnegie Mellon rose to unprecedented prominence in the University Athletic Association (UAA) under Lackner.
 The Tartans own eight UAA titles and have an impressive conference record of 45–16 (.738).
 Lackner was named the UAA Coach of the Year five times, in 1990, 1991, 1993, 1997, and, most recently, in 2006 after leading the Tartans to an 11–1 season, the most wins in school history and their sixth appearance in the NCAA playoffs.
 He was also named All-South Region Coach of the Year by D3football.com in 2006.
 In May 2003, Lackner was inducted into the Western Pennsylvania Hall of Fame.
 He was also awarded the Bob Prince Award during the Catholic Youth Organization's 29th annual dinner.

 Family

-Lackner and his late wife, Cindy, have two children, Nick, who is a graduate of John Carroll University and holds a MSc degree from Columbia University, and Kimberly, who is a 2005 graduate of Carnegie Mellon.
+Lackner and his late wife, Cindy, have two children.